Terms and Conditions

 The vehicle must have an odometer reading of less than 7,500 at the time of purchase.

 Submit a rebate application within 3 months after the date of purchase/lease to be eligible for a rebate.
-Vehicles purchased or leased prior to December 3, 2019 have an 18-month eligibility window in which to submit an application.
 The vehicle must be on the eligibility list at the time the application is submitted.
 For the purposes of CVRP, the date of purchase is the day of purchase or date the lease commences.
 A purchase/lease is deemed completed when the purchaser/lessee of the vehicle has executed and signed a purchase/lease contract.
 For Tesla and other vehicles ordered without a standard purchase/lease agreement, the date of first vehicle registration will be considered the date of purchase or lease.
 Applicants submitting a rebate application post-purchase must have taken delivery of their vehicle before submitting an application.

 Applications received prior to the date of purchase/lease as stated above will be cancelled, and applicants will need to re-apply.
 Eligibility will be reviewed based on the Terms and Conditions in place at the time a new application is submitted.
 Extensions will not be granted.